Link Delay Estimation via Expander Graphs: Evaluation Results

-Figure \ref{F:error} presents average normalized estimation error when there are $k$ congested links inside the network for $k=2,3$ and LP optimization Eq. \eqref{E:LP} is used to estimate the delay.
-As expected, for $\mu=0$ (implying that the vector $ {\bf x}$ is 1-sparse), perfect recovery with zero error is possible, as shown by the corresponding plot in Fig. 11 (b).
-Otherwise, the average normalized estimation error for different $\mu$ mimics the expected trend from Eq. \eqref{E:upper_bound}.
+Figure \ref{F:error}-(a) presents the average normalized estimation error when there are $k$ congested links inside the network for $k=1,2,3$ and LP optimization Eq. \eqref{E:LP} is used to estimate the delay.
+As expected, the average normalized estimation error for different $\mu$ (vector $ {\bf x}$ is nearly $k$-sparse) mimics the expected trend from Eq. \eqref{E:upper_bound_genK}; i.e., as $\mu$ decreases (the average delay of uncongested links goes to zero), so does the recovery error of the LP algorithm.
+This phenomena also can be seen in Figure \ref{F:error}-(b) which presents the estimation error upper bound.
+From Eq. \eqref{E:upper_bound} and Eq. \eqref{E:upper_bound_genK}, the upper bound depends only on delay values of uncongested links and it goes to zero for an ideal network (i.e. zero delay for uncongested links).

-Although the result in Theorem \ref{Tm:extensionExpander} is derived based on $k=1$, i.e. the vector delay $\mathbf{x}$ in Eq. \eqref{E: basic tomography_stoch} is 1-sparse, the average normalized estimation error remains in an acceptable range for $k=2$ and $k=3$ deficient links.
-In fact for $k>1$, the average normalized estimation error has a decreasing trend and for large networks, it is almost the same as $k=1$ case.
-As Table \ref{T:PercOfExpander} shows, the probability of being a $k$-identifiable expander is higher for a large network than a smaller one for $k=2,3$, supporting the decrease with $k$.
-In addition, for a large network with $k>1$ deficient links, the deficient links are far from each other with high probability.
-Hence the network can be broken into $k$ smaller sub-networks networks, each with one deficient link each, and is the possible reason why for large networks, the average normalized estimation error for $k>1$ is almost the same as $k=1$ case.